Manchester Mid-Day Concerts Society: History

 During the First World War, the Committee for Music in Wartime, founded the Concert Series for the purpose of promoting the advancement of music in Manchester: encouraging those musicians whose livelihoods had suffered as a result of the War and boosting morale in local military hospitals.
 The Inaugural Concert - on 9 November 1915 - was held at the Houldsworth Hall (Church House, Deansgate, Manchester).

 Continuing success ensured that the Concert Series continued after the War, and were later organised by the Tuesday Mid-Day Concerts Society (from 1922) to provide very high standard music (at low admission price) and to foster talented young musicians (selected at the Society’s annual auditions).
 It became a registered charity in 1964.

-The Society’s Music Directors have included the Manchester-born pianist Edward Isaacs (1923–53) and violinist Laurence Turner (from 1953) amongst many others.
+The Society’s Music Directors have included the Manchester-born pianist Edward Isaacs (1923–53) and violinist Laurance Turner (from 1953) amongst many others.
 Over the years, Concerts have been held at various locations, such as Manchester’s Houldsworth Hall, Albert Hall and Royal Exchange Theatre.